y-lohse/bjj/_drafts/2014-07-22-closed-guard-1.md

 Most opponents will be wise enough not to throw themselves into your closed guard because in modern jiu-jitsu, it just isnt an even position anymore.
 I think it was Keenan Cornelius saying that “If you're in someones closed guard, you're loosing” (can't find the source though).
 Still a lot of fights will include a sequence of closed guard, if only because a lot of escapes bring you back there.

-We won't cover th dynamics of getting to the closed guard though — we'll focus, as you may have already seen, on what to do when you have the opponent in your closed guard.
+We won't cover the dynamics of getting to the closed guard though — we'll focus, as you may have already seen, on what to do when you have the opponent in your closed guard.
 If you're the one in the guard… just do the opposite :).

 # First Cycle: Posture